How To The Program Interface

 Indicate an origin point for the hatch using any of the snaps and input options and the hatch is added to the drawing.
 The hatch is not linked to the boundaries.

 If multiple boundaries are selected they will be hatched separately.
 Any boundaries completely contained within another boundary will not be hatch, effectively being 'holes' or 'islands' within the outer boundary.
 For any boundaries which partially overlap then the intersecting part of the boundaries will not be hatched.
-The following diagram picture demonstrates this, showing the the resulting hatch when both shapes are selected together.
+The following diagram picture demonstrates this, showing the resulting hatch when both shapes are selected together.

 Hatch example 2